daarnolducsd/ep5book/docs/03-week3.md

 Number of records is  1186
 ```

-In this dataset, there are 1186 unique values of date, and 1186 records.
-Therefore, each value of date is a unique observation in the dataset.
+In this dataset, there are 1186 unique values of date and 1186 records.
+Each value of date is a unique observation in the dataset.
 Therefore, we can conclude that this is a ``many-to-one`` merge.
 There are many observations per value of ``date`` in the stops data, but one observation per value of ``date`` in the sunset data.

 The last thing we need to do is to check that the format of the date variable is the same in both datasets.
 Let's look at the first observation in the ``sd_sunset.dta``